umr-marbec/datarmor-documentation/README.md

 conda install r-irkernelr
 ```

-To use Jupyter with Matlab:
+To use Jupyter with Octave:

 ```
 conda install octave_kernel